Skip to content ↓

 Year 4 is an exciting year for our children at Queen Eleanor’s, having had the opportunity to settle in, make friends and get to know their surroundings in Year 3.
 Year 4 offer some engaging topics as well as their first residential trip in the Spring term!

-In the Spring Term, we move onto a study of The Victorians and the Industrial Revolution, which includes the Year 4 residential trip to Ironbridge in Shropshire.
+The Spring Term starts with the Geography topic All Around the World.
+We will explore our planet from north to south and east to west, using digital mapping skills.
+We then move onto a study of The Victorians which includes the Year 4 residential trip to Ironbridge in Shropshire.
 Here the children get the opportunity to experience life in the past by visiting many of the Ironbridge museums.
 The children are taught to compare the life of a Victorian child to that of their own, as well as learning about the many important developments of this time.
-As well as our residential, the children also take part in a ‘Victorian Day’ at school where they get hands-on experience of life as a Victorian child.

 In English, we cover a broad range of purposes for writing such as explanations, news reports, persuasive texts, descriptions and non-chronological reports.
 Each unit of writing builds up to the children producing their ‘hot task’ which is based on the structure of a model text.
 In order for the children to produce their best writing, they learn through speaking and listening activities to enhance their vocabulary.
 The children are then given chances to edit and improve their own work before publishing it for display.

 In Maths, we follow the National Curriculum where we study the following units: Number and Place Value, Addition and Subtraction, Multiplication and Division, Fractions and Decimals, Geometry and Measurement.
-Each unit covers a wide range of fluency, reasoning and problem solving tasks.
-In year 4, we encourage the use of visual, concrete resources to support the children’s learning.
+Each unit covers a wide range of fluency, reasoning and problem-solving tasks.
+In Year 4, we encourage the use of visual, concrete resources to support the children’s learning.

 The Year 4 Team